Financial institutions have reported a spike in attempted credit card fraud since the pandemic shut down the global economy.

 If a typically inactive account all of a sudden starts buzzing with transactions.
 Another case might be if a customer receives large payments from several newly created accounts.

 When a customer seems to be using a card to make payments within an extremely brief period of time.
-It's apparent that these fast transactions are impossible for a customer who's physically shopping around with their credit card.
+It's apparent that these fast transactions are impossible for a customer who's physically shopping around with their credit card and are therefore probably not legitimate transactions.
+In this case, a rules engine can run a rule requiring identity verification.

 The Issue with Rules-Based Fraud Detection Systems

-There is one important thing to keep in mind when implementing rules-based systems.
+There is one important thing to keep in mind when using rules-based systems to prevent.

 A rules-based fraud protection system is only as good as its rules.
 Poorly defined rules result in weaker fraud detection and false positives.